File keywords.rb, line 83

 block, generally in cases where the block also contains a

-clause.
-The code in the ensure
+rescue clause.
+The code in the ensure clause is

 guaranteed to be executed, whether control flows to the rescue block or